-Due to drift issues in the carbonate chemistry at the beginning of the simulation, we used a Lanczos high-pass filter with a cutoff frequency of 10 years (121 weights; Duchon, 1979).
-The drift affects roughly the first 10 to 20 years of the simulation (see Fig. S1 in the Supplement).
-We opted not to remove these affected years, but rather to filter the data, in order to retain as many years as possible, given the relative brevity of the simulation.
-This procedure removed any long-term trends and decadal variability, and retained variability on an interannual timescale (i.e., the timescale of ENSO frequency).
+We identified model ENSO events through the ±1 standard deviation of the wintertime (NDJ) Niño3.4 index (area-averaged SST over 5°S-5°N, 170°W-120°W).
+Due to drift issues in the carbonate chemistry at the beginning of the simulation, we used a Lanczos high pass filter with a cutoff frequency of 10 years (121 weights; Duchon, 1979).
+This procedure removed any long-term trends and decadal variability, as they were on the lower end of the frequency spectrum, and retained variability on an interannual timescale (i.e., the timescale of ENSO frequency).
 Using this approach, we were left with six El Niño and seven La Niña events in the time-filtered data.

 For the majority of the analyses, unless otherwise noted, we employed standardized anomalies (σ , where a value of 2 corresponds roughly to a 95% significance as indicated by a Student's t-test) instead of showing absolute values.
-In order to allow for a more pattern-driven interpretation of ENSO-related signals in the figures, the modeled time series was normalized at each grid point by the interannual standard deviation derived from each time series.
-Specifically, a monthly mean climatology is subtracted for each month creating a monthly mean time series of anomalies.
-The Lanczos time filtering is then applied, which removes variability on time scales longer than 10 years.
-From this, seasonal averages of time-filtered anomalies are created for each year.
-Thus, the interannual standard deviation of the seasonal anomalies is computed and used to standardize (i.e., normalize) the seasonal time-filtered anomalies.
+To this end, the modeled time series was normalized at each grid point by the interannual standard deviation derived from each time series, thus allowing for a more pattern-driven interpretation of ENSO-related signals in the figures.